Shrey-1606/Python_maze_solver/README.md

 Bug:

 1. The direction of 2nd last element to the goal is not shown in output for some reason.
 Working around to fix this.

+Additional Goals:

+-To recreate this whole project by recursion method hence reducing the coding lines.
+An entire new approach is required.